-The version of the Met Office Unified Model (hereafter, the UM) used for this study runs the Global Atmosphere 6.0 scheme (GA6.0; Walters et al. 2015) at N768 resolution ( $\sim 26$ km) with 85 vertical levels over a global domain; the numerical scheme is semi-implicit and semi-Lagrangian (Davies et al. 2005), and due to the resolution a number of subgrid processes are parameterised, including convection (e.g. Gregory and Rowntree 1990, with additions).
+6.0, scheme (GA6.0; Walters et al. 2017) at N768 resolution (~ 26 km) with 85 vertical levels over a global domain; the numerical scheme is semi-implicit and semi-Lagrangian (Davies et al. 2005), and due to the resolution a number of subgrid processes are parameterized, including convection [e.g., Gregory and Rowntree (1990), with additions].

-In choosing an appropriate case study to use in this experiment, we were subject to two criteria: 95 firstly, and more importantly, that the MD happened within the last few years - this means that 96 higher resolution, better quality analyses are available for initialisation; secondly, that the MD had 97 a track resembling the average for MDs (see Fig. 3) that it could be seen as a fair representative of 98 the spectrum of MDs incident on the east coast of the peninsula.
-The most suitable such event was 99 the MD of early August 2014, which featured depression-status wind speeds from 200 km south 100 of Kolkata until it was downgraded to a monsoon low 400 km due south of Delhi.
-All experiments 101 were initialised at 00Z on August 3rd, the day this event was declared a monsoon depression.
-102 b.
-The Land Surface Scheme and Parameterisation
+In choosing an appropriate case study to use in this experiment, we were subject to two criteria: first, and more importantly, that the MD happened within the last few years, which means that higher-resolution, betterquality analyses are available for initialization; second, that the MD had a track resembling the average for MDs (see Fig. 3) such that it could be seen as a fair representative of the spectrum of MDs incident on the east coast of the peninsula.
+The most suitable such event was the MD of early August 2014, which featured depression-status wind speeds from 200 km south of Kolkata until it was downgraded to a monsoon low 400 km due south of Delhi.
+All experiments were initialized at 0000 UTC 3 August, the day this event was declared a monsoon depression.